Nature of spin glass order in physical dimensions: Introduction

 The application of a magnetic field helps to differentiate the four pictures.
 In the presence of a field there can still be a phase transition in the RSB picture.
 This is the de Almeida-Thouless (AT) transition \cite{AT:78}.
 At the AT transition the paramagnetic high-temperature replica symmetric state becomes a state with broken replica symmetry.
 There is a similar transition in the chaotic pairs picture.
 However, in the TNT picture and the droplet scaling picture there is no phase transition in a field.
 Recently we have carried out simulations of the AT transitions and found evidence that the AT line goes away below six dimensions \cite{vedula2024evidence}.
-Then if so, below six dimensions the ordered state must be either that of the TNT picture or that of droplet scaling.
+Then if so, below six dimensions the ordered state in the thermodynamic limit must be either that of the TNT picture or that of droplet scaling.

-In this paper we present evidence that in low dimensions, such as $d = 3$, the ordered state is that according to droplet scaling, and that evidence for the TNT picture arises from finite size effects.
+In this paper we present evidence that in low dimensions, such as $d = 3$, the ordered state is that according to droplet scaling, and that evidence for the RSB picture arises from finite size effects.
+The RSB features have been attributed to TNT effects.
+However, we shall argue that they arise naturally from finite size effects within the droplet scaling picture itself.
 We find that droplets whose size $\mathcal{L}$ is less than the linear size $L$ of the system have excitation energies which behave as expected on the droplet picture, increasing as $\mathcal{L}^{\theta'}$.
 Finite size effects invariably complicate numerical studies but in the case of spin glasses they produce features which have also confused the search for the correct order parameter.
 Experiments are not usually affected by finite size effects, but for them there is the related issue of making the size of regions which are fully equilibrated large enough \cite{Alvarez:10}.
 The droplet scaling picture predicts according to Fisher and Huse \cite{FisherHuse:88} that droplets at site $i$ which contain $i$ and which are of scale $\mathcal{L}$ (which means that they contain more than $\mathcal{L}^d$ spins but less than $(2 \mathcal{L})^d$ spins), have a free energy ($F$) distribution $\rho(F,\mathcal{L})$, which in the limit of large $\mathcal{L}$, has the scaling form

 An exponent $\theta$ is usually defined via the variance of the free energy when the boundary conditions are changed from $\uparrow \uparrow$ to $\uparrow \downarrow$ or from periodic to anti-periodic boundary conditions across a system of linear dimension $L$; $(F_{\uparrow \uparrow}-F_{\uparrow \downarrow})^2 \sim L^{2 \theta}$.
 In the droplet picture the exponent $\theta^{\prime}$ is equal to the domain wall exponent $\theta$.
 In the RSB picture $\theta =d/6$ but $\theta^{\prime}=0$ \cite{Aspelmeier:03,Aspelmeier:16}.
 Thus in the RSB picture there are system-wide droplets whose free energy is only of $O(1)$.
 These droplets are space filling, that is the fractal dimension of their interfaces has $d_s=d$.